Zoom and Move Pages Around Quickly in Microsoft Visio Drawings

 To zoom in and out using the mouse wheel and keyboard:

-- Press Control while rolling the mouse wheel forward to zoom in.
+- Press Ctrl while rolling the mouse wheel forward to zoom in.

-- Press Control while rolling the mouse wheel backward to zoom out.
+- Press Ctrl while rolling the mouse wheel backward to zoom out.

 Pan up and down using the mouse wheel